A Truck Accident Lawyer Who Gets Results

 Dealing with insurance companies

 One of the reasons why dealing with insurance companies can be so complicated is because there are often so many insurance companies involved.
 The cab and the trailer generally have separate insurance policies, and the cargo has yet another insurance policy.
 If your case involves liability on the part of a truck manufacturer or a company that maintained the truck, that company will have its own insurance, too.

 All these companies do share one thing in common, though.
 They will likely do everything they can to reduce or deny your claim.
 Your lawyer can take them on and be your voice for justice after your crash.

 What laws apply to truck accidents?

-One of the reasons why truck accidents are different than other motor vehicle accidents is because different rules apply to commercial trucks and drivers with a commercial driver’s license (CDL), which a driver must have to operate a tractor-trailer or another large truck weighing more than 26,0001 pounds.
+One of the reasons why these accidents are different than other motor vehicle crashes is because different rules apply to commercial trucks and drivers with a commercial driver’s license (CDL), which a driver must have to operate a tractor-trailer or another large vehicle weighing more than 26,0001 pounds.